NZ Fresh Mussels & MonkFish ‘w’ Japanese A5 Wagyu

 - Sprinkle over the fresh thyme leaves;

-- Pour the remaining liquor in a serving bowl as this stuff is GOLD for flavour-dipping – it’s got Umami written all over it;
+- Pour the remaining liquor into a serving bowl as this stuff is GOLD for flavour-dipping – it’s got Umami written all over it;

 You will need to do the following for 2-3 PAX;